GoogleCloudPlatform/marketing-analytics-jumpstart/docs/data_store.md

 The data model should not be Google-centric, and, where possible, be consistent with other Marketing Platforms and products.
 (Example: Our advertising performance data model, should work with not just Google Ads, but Facebook Ads, Tiktok Ads, Bing Ads, etc.)

 5. **Product Sales-centric.**
 Every type of business (Lead Gen, CPG, M&E, Public Sector, etc.) will dictate a variation of the data model.
-For the first version of the data model, we will focus on a product sales-centric (both ecommerce and brick and mortar) business as that is the vast majority of requests (Kraft, Grammarly, SHI, Mondelez, Diligent, Okta).
+For the first version of the data model, we will focus on a product sales-centric (both ecommerce and brick and mortar) business as that is the vast majority of requests.

 6. **Strictly Star Schema.**
 While the solution will leverage BigQuery, this data model design document will not address any BQ-centric optimization.
 This optimization may occur in the Execution phase.
 We remove that constraint to simplify our discussions in this document on the data model.